 None of this, of course, is reason to stop being active.
 In fact, many Americans could probably use a little more physical activity in their life.

-According to the Centers for Disease Control and Prevention (CDC), slightly more than half of U.S. adults met the guidelines for aerobic activity.
+According to the , slightly more than half of U.S. adults met the guidelines for aerobic activity.
 And only one-fifth met the guidelines for both aerobic and strengthening activities.

 The current study, like other research, suggests that there may be an upper limit to the benefits of exercise.
 After that point, the added stress may negatively impact your body — especially the heart.